Trade Better Than Yesterday

 This is NOT for you if:

-- You want trade signals, alerts, or someone to tell you what to trade
+• You want someone to tell you what to trade — TBTY fixes your process, not your setups

 Not Another Trading Journal